czrpb/Mentoring/topics/documentation/rock_paper_scissors-example.md

 ## Motivation

 Rock Paper Scissors is a simple and fun decision-making process.
 Choosing between 2 options is actually not always clear.
+At some point a decision just needs to be made so progress towards the goal does not become stalled.

 Rock Paper Scissors makes the choosing simple, quick and fun!